drpetersonfernandes/SimpleLauncher/parameters.md

 **Format To Launch After Extraction:** <br>

 **Emulator Name:** Xenia<br>
-**Emulator Location (Example):** <br>
+**Emulator Path (Example):** <br>
 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-Use the ''Simple Launcher'' tools menu to generate BAT files for you.
+Use the 'Simple Launcher' tools menu to generate BAT files for you.

 ## NEC PC Engine / TurboGrafx-16

-Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.
+**Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

+**Relative paths might work, but I do not recommend that you use them.<br>
+Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\NEC PC Engine<br>
 **System Is MAME?** false<br>